RohitRajendran/components/README.md

 ---

 ### State Wrapper 🗽
-If your component is controlled by state, you'll need to add a state wrapper to your Story.
+If your component is controlled by state, you'll need to add a state wrapper to your story.
 For this you can use the `storybook-state` addon.
 You can find more information about the state wrapper we utilize [here](https://github.com/Sambego/storybook-state).

 ```javascript